Str4tos/StrWorldGame/README.md

 #All Assets are only used for familiarization and non-commercial use.
-### I, Str4tos, do not pretend to have the right to this project.
+### I, Str4tos, do not pretend to have the ownership to this project.
 ### This project will never be posted on the sales site.

 # StrWorldGame